publicdocs-platform/fire-monitor-bot/README.md

 * NOT SUITABLE FOR SAFETY/EMERGENCY/EVACUATION PURPOSES,
 * and MAY BE INCORRECT OR OUT-OF-DATE.

 USE AT YOUR OWN RISK.
-FIRES MAY BE CLOSER THAN THEY APPEAR.
+DANGER MAY BE CLOSER THAN SHOWN HERE.

 Note that while we may distribute the images and posts generated and published by our original bot using the disclaimers indicated in the